relab/thesis-proposals/2022/quickfeed-pr-feedback.md

 ## Project description

-In this project, the main goal is to add support for manual and automated feedback directly on a Pull Request on GitHub.
+In this project, the main goal is to add support for manual and automated feedback directly on a Pull Request in GitHub.
 Further, we also want support for creating issues directly on student repositories.
 Quickfeed has built a custom source control management (SCM) API for interacting with GitHub and possibly other source repositories.
 Quickfeed's `scm` package currently only supports GitHub via [Google's go-github library][2].